briannapagan/geospatial-data-analytics-spring-2023/week-10/README.md

 ## Homework Assignment
 Submit a drawing of your vision for the final project.
 You can do this on paper or leverage websites like Canva (https://www.canva.com/).

+Complete week 10 homework exercises outlined [here](https://github.com/briannapagan/geospatial-data-analytics-spring-2023/blob/main/week-10/week-10-homework-exercises.ipynb) due March 28th 5PM.

+**Optional**: Some people I have specifically suggested should check Quiz 02/03 feedback and resubmit corrections for extra points.
+This will be open and available for submission until March 28th 5PM.